waylaidwanderer/node-chatgpt-api/README.md

 const cacheOptions = {
   // Options for the Keyv cache, see https://www.npmjs.com/package/keyv
-  // This is used for storing conversations, and supports additional drivers };
+  // This is used for storing conversations, and supports additional drivers (conversations are stored in memory by default) };

 const chatGptClient = new ChatGPTClient('OPENAI_API_KEY', clientOptions, cacheOptions);